5 Best Places to Camp in Buffalo National River (Upper District)

 Hemmed in Hollow waterfall.
 Can you see Pablo?

-Hemmed in Hollow Trail from Kyles Landing: Is one of the largest waterfalls in the Midwest, towering over 200 feet.
+Hemmed in Hollow Trail from Kyles Landing: It is one of the largest waterfalls in the Midwest, towering over 200 feet.
 There are a few ways to hike to the waterfall.
 You can hike from the campground and go through the river or hike from the Compton Trailhead.

 Do some research to pick the best route for your adventure.
 This trail is very remote and within the Ponca Wilderness Area.